ankita10saha/Credit_Card_Financial_Dashboard/README.md

 Power BI- Data modeling & interactive dashboards.
 DAX- KPIs, WoW & YTD metrics

+Project Steps:
+1. Project Overview:
+What problem statement we will solve and what we will make under this project.

+2. Data Extraction:
+Connected Power Bi with SQL database, then import inside Power Bi and then will create a database.

+3. Data Processing & DAX Queries
+Performed some calculations inside Power Bi, will process the data and some will use the formula or functions to create columns, charts and tables.

+4. Dashboard & Insights
+Developed two interactive Power BI dashboards with KPIs, trends, and slicers.
+Analyzed customer behavior, card performance, transaction modes, and regional contribution.

+5. Export & Share
+Validated results and optimized performance.
+Exported dashboards and shared insights.

 Key Insights: Week 53 (31st Dec)

 WoW change: